FineRedMist/bg3_mod_epic6/README.md

 Now that the Script Extender is adding some UI support, I may revisit that.
 It also might be possible to tweak the UI to allow multi-level spell selection.

-In the meantime, I post this work in progress for your perusal.
+In the meantime, I post this work in progress if others may find the ideas and structure useful.